There are so many different types of fat out there.

 The following list shows foods high in omega-6.

-However, most people are overeating omega-6 now, and the fat is present in almost all foods.
+However, most people are consuming large amounts of omega-6 now, and the fat is present in almost all foods.

-Due to this, there is no real reason to seek out foods high in the fat specifically.
+Due to this, there is no real reason to seek out foods high in the fat specifically as most people already get enough.

 - Fatty cuts of chicken and pork (particularly grain-fed animals)